talent-unbound-galleria/katy/README.md

-# Talent Unbound: Galleria, Houston, TX
+# Talent Unbound: Katy, TX
 This site is built using Jekyll.